Georgie Poynton: Drogheda United

 After leaving Shelbourne, Poynton signed for his hometown club Drogheda United.
 He made his debut against his former club Shelbourne on the opening day of the season.
-He scored his first and only goal for the Drogs away to Sligo Rovers on 23 April.
+He scored his first and only goal for the club away to Sligo Rovers on 23 April.
 Poynton made 29 appearances as a right back in all competitions as Drogheda avoided relegation by finishing 8th place.

+Newry City

+As of 2024, he was playing for the semi-professional side Newry City.

 International career

 Poynton has played at underage level for Ireland right up from under 16 to under 19 levels as well as competing at Universities International level, captaining his team at all levels.
-On 19 March 2017, Poynton was named Republic of Ireland U19 Player of the Year for 2016 after his excellent performances.
+In March 2017, Poynton was named Republic of Ireland U19 Player of the Year.

 Career statistics

 Professional appearances – correct as of 9 September 2022.